4.8 on

 Key Considerations Before Choosing Diesel

 Diesel RVs offer clear perks, yet they are not for all.
-A few real-world factors deserve a close look.
+A few real-world factors deserve a close look, especially if you are deciding between a diesel coach and a gas-powered motorhome.

 Cost